EdDataScienceEES/tutorial-shaistilman/index.md

 In this example the p-value (0.5658) is much greater than 0.05, so we fail to reject the null hypothesis.
 This means that adding the interaction term does not significantly improve the model's ability to explain variations in `Butterfat`.

 In conclusion, the simpler model (Model 1: `Butterfat ~ Breed + Age`) is sufficient, and including the interaction term does not add meaningful predictive power, so we **select** Model 1.
+This matches what we did above with One-Way ANOVA.